 Be it ever so humble, there’s no place like home.
 Literally, there’s no place.
-We’re spending all our time there these days, and if you’re sick of staring at your same four walls (and the same people and things within those four walls, no offense to our wonderful families), you are not alone.
+In the past year and a half, we’ve spent a lot of time there, and if you’re sick of staring at your same four walls, you are not alone.
 Luckily there are so many surprisingly easy — and often affordable — ways to upgrade your space and change up the look and feel.
 Here are 25 low effort/ high impact ways to spruce things up.

 Indoor plants help us feel grounded, calm, and connected to nature.
 Plus they add a pop of color and (actual) life so they really transform the look of a space.
 Since you can’t throw a rock on Instagram without hitting a plantfluencer, find one you like and get influenced.
 That 1970s-style hanging creeper is calling your name…

 We could all use some extra warmth right now.
 And nothing increases the snug factor of a room more than an added throw blanket or decorative pillows.
 No need to get matchy-matchy here, a contrast of colors and fabrics can actually work well.
 World Market is a good place to start for affordable options.

 Lighting can be so transformative to the look and feel of a room.
 Adding a new lamp for ambient lighting, installing recessed lights in a ceiling or bookshelf, or having under-cabinet lights added to a task area can make a huge difference in the way you experience a space.

 The cousins of lighting!
 A few strategically-placed ones will make the room seem much bigger than it is.
 A big statement mirror is one way to go; designing a collection of smaller ones, gallery-style, also works.

 Think in color.